3. Sections¶

 it must honor the alignment constraints of the

-input sections (asserted by the sh_addralign
+input sections (asserted by the sh_addralign field),

 padding between sections with zero bytes, if necessary, and producing